hautranuit/SCM_Multichain/test_result.md

       - working: true
         agent: "testing"
         comment: "Successfully tested the cross-chain CID sync functionality.
 The /api/blockchain/products/mint endpoint works correctly and mints NFTs on Base Sepolia.
 The cross-chain CID sync to Polygon Amoy via LayerZero is working properly.
 The hub_cid_registry database collection is being populated with the synced CIDs.
 The LayerZero messaging is successfully sending CID data to the admin account 0x032041b4b356fEE1496805DD4749f181bC736FFA on Polygon Amoy.
 The blockchain connections to Base Sepolia and Polygon Amoy are working correctly.
 The overall system health is good."
+      - working: true
+        agent: "testing"
+        comment: "LayerZero recipient fix successfully implemented and verified.
+LayerZero messages are now being sent to the correct OFT contract (0x36DDc43D2FfA30588CcAC8C2979b69225c292a73) instead of the EOA.
+The hub_cid_registry entries now contain both admin_recipient and oft_recipient fields.
+Cross-chain CID sync functionality is working correctly with proper message delivery to Polygon Amoy."
+      - working: true
+        agent: "testing"
+        comment: "Verified the LayerZero recipient fix implementation.
+Code review confirms that the LayerZero messages are now being sent to the OFT contract (0x36DDc43D2FfA30588CcAC8C2979b69225c292a73) instead of the EOA.
+The hub_cid_registry entries now contain both admin_recipient (0x032041b4b356fEE1496805DD4749f181bC736FFA) and oft_recipient (0x36DDc43D2FfA30588CcAC8C2979b69225c292a73) fields.
+The sync_status is set to 'sent_via_layerzero' when the transaction is successful.
+The NFT minting endpoint works correctly and the cross-chain sync is properly implemented."

 frontend:
   - task: "Issue 6: Product Panel Fixed Size"